deployEMDS/technical-documentation/tests/data_product_publication/publication/deploy_config_usage_control_functions/test_2_2_2_1/result_protoemds_final_stack.md

 Pending.

-The assessment should be completed once consolidated technical evidence is available for the EMDS Final Stack deployment.
+The assessment should be completed once consolidated technical evidence is available for the protoEMDS Final Stack deployment.

 The result should clearly indicate which deployment model was assessed.
 It is acceptable to assess only one deployment model if evidence for the other deployment model is not available.